SabrCat/FOC_Ears/README.md

 The classic design using RC airplane servos is quite noisy, and I wanted to fix that to build animatronics that you can comfortably hold a conversation around.

+Stepper motors turned out to have too little torque with too much heating, brushless motors with field oriented control provided by [SimpleFOC](https://www.simplefoc.com/) have proven to work excellently.

 ## Table of Contents

 - [FOC Ears: Dead Silent Animatronics, a Prototype](#foc-ears-dead-silent-animatronics-a-prototype)